Code-Institute-Submissions/The-Atmintis-Game/README.md

 ### Click to Start

-Once the user feels confident, the can start the game buy clicking on the box "click to start" This will then start a funny countdown along with a timer and turn count.
+Once the user feels confident, they can start the game by clicking on the box "click to start" This will then start a funny countdown along with a timer and turn count.

 ### Timer - Count Down

-I have included a countdown for the end user so they can countify their learning, they have 110 seconds to match all the English numbers with their corresponding Lithuanian number.
+I have included a countdown for the end user so they can quantify their learning, they have 110 seconds to match all the English numbers with their corresponding Lithuanian number.
 This feature allows the end user to see how long it took and also encourage them to come back and beat the time they set.
 If the time reaches 0 seconds, a game over message will appear along with a message "click to start again".

 **Related user story addressed:**